Hip Injuries, Age 12 and Older (cont.)

 Home treatment may help relieve hip pain, swelling, and stiffness.

 - Rest.
 Try to rest and protect an injured or sore area.
 Stop, change, or take a break from any activity that may be causing your pain or soreness.

 - Ice will reduce your pain and swelling.
 Put ice or cold packs on the injured area immediately.
 Put ice on for 20 minutes out of every hour and do this 4 or more times in the first 1 to 2 days.
 Wrap the ice in a wet towel.
 Do not put the ice right on the skin.
 Do not fall asleep with an ice pack on your skin.

 - Sleep on your uninjured hip with a pillow between your knees, or sleep on your back with pillows beneath your knees.

 - Gently massage or rub your hip to relieve pain and help blood flow.

-- For the first 1 to 2 days after an injury, do not do things that might increase swelling, such as take hot showers or use hot tubs, hot packs, or alcoholic beverages.
+- For the first 1 to 2 days after an injury, do not do things that might increase swelling, such as taking hot showers or use hot tubs, hot packs, or alcohol beverages.

 - Do not use aspirin for the first 24 hours after an injury.
 Aspirin may cause more bruising under the skin.

-- After 2 to 3 days, if you do not have swelling or the swelling is gone, heat can be put on the area.
+- After 2 to 3 days, if you do not have swelling or the swelling is gone, you can put heat on the area.
 Moist heat with a hot water bottle, warm towel, or a heating pad set on low may feel good on your hip.
 You can carefully begin normal activities and gentle stretching.

 | Be sure to follow these safety tips when you use a nonprescription medicine:|